refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 - `render`: A function that returns a component that will be controlled by React hook form.

-To use the controller component, we must first create a `deafultValue` object, type interface and destructure the `control` and other necessary properties from the `useForm` hook:
+To use the controller component, we must first create a `defaultValue` object, type interface and destructure the `control` and other necessary properties from the `useForm` hook:

 ```tsx title="src/pages/UserCreate.tsx"
 interface IPost {